-Dana also has broad experience involving the protection of IP on the internet, and routinely counsels clients on issues pertaining to domain name portfolio management, advising on ICANN’s new generic Top-Level Domain (gTLD) program, and coordinating online enforcement efforts, including through Uniform Domain Name Dispute Resolution Policy (UDRP) complaints and the takedown procedures of the Digital Millennium Copyright Act (DMCA).
+Dana has broad experience involving the protection of IP on the internet, and routinely counsels clients on issues pertaining to domain name portfolio management, ICANN’s new generic Top-Level Domain (gTLD) program, and online enforcement matters, including Uniform Domain Name Dispute Resolution Policy (UDRP) complaints and the takedown procedures of the Digital Millennium Copyright Act (DMCA).

-Dana advises clients on copyright issues, including the application of the fair use defense and the statutory right of termination, and assists clients with copyright filing programs and the implementation of copyright compliance programs.
-Dana also counsels clients on franchise registration and disclosure laws, and helps them structure relationships in a way that takes advantage of the exemptions and exceptions to the applicable federal and state franchise laws.
+Dana also advises clients on copyright issues, including the application of the fair use defense and the statutory right of termination, and assists clients with copyright filing programs and the implementation of copyright compliance programs.

-Dana is active in the International Trademark Association (INTA), has hosted an INTA roundtable on ICANN’s New gTLD Program, and was a two-term member of INTA’s Internet Committee.
-Dana also actively participates in the International Franchise Association (IFA) and the American Bar Association (ABA) Forum on Franchising.
+Dana is active in the International Trademark Association (INTA), has hosted an INTA roundtable on ICANN’s New gTLD Program, and is a three-term member of INTA’s Internet Committee.

 Brandeis University, 1998, B.A., Magna Cum Laude